following a weight training exercise, the muscle may seem full

 Many basic or compound exercises (e.g.

-press, etc.) have a bell
+press, etc.) have a dynamic, or bell

-allowing the muscles to momentarily relax between repetitions.
+both allowing the muscles to momentarily relax between repetitions.

 This period of momentary relaxation between repetitions allows